 Once you know the basic skills, it’s time to head in the awkward adolescent phase of your LSAT prep.
 At least here, you know that you suck!
 This is the time to make sure you are doing every right.
 Not fast, but accurate.
 All the time I see people doing timed sections at the beginning of their prep and I’m like “holy hell! what are you doing!”
 We need to slow down and get the processes right before you pick up speed.
 Do enough untimed problems and speed will build naturally, but you don’t have to push it.
 Do the opposite.
 Slow it down.
 Think about why each and every answer choice is right or wrong.

-If you do (against my advice) take a timed section early on, say three weeks in to your prep, and score worse than your diagnostic, congratulations!
+If you do (against my advice) take a timed section early on, say three weeks into your prep, and score worse than your diagnostic, congratulations!
 You are probably doing something right.
 You are have gotten worse because you are now doing the right things more slowly.
 Again, don’t worry, speed will come later.

 Now is all about accuracy and starting to build pattern recognition.
 Pattern recognition is really the key, and for this, it’s all about learning the question types cold.
-Question types are just so, so important on logical reasoning that I really can’t stress it enough.
-When you look at the logical reasoning section as a whole, it just looks like a huge mish mash of infinitely varied questions.
+Question types are just so, so important on the logical reasoning section that I really can’t stress it enough.
+When you look at the logical reasoning section as a whole, it just looks like a huge mish-mash of infinitely varied questions.
 However, when you start looking at the question types, patterns emerge.
 The same kind of trap answers appear over and over, and the correct answers test the same types of inferences over and over.

 Targeting your practice by question type will help you see these patterns, so sort out questions by type before you practice.
 It will help speed you along to stage 3.

 STAGE 3: Conscious Competence